beancount/docs/docs/23_beancount_scripting_plugins.md

 In particular, Beancount offers the guarantee that the output of the printer should always be parseable and should result in the same data structure when read back in.
 (It should be considered a bug if that is not the case.)

-See the beancount.parser.printer module source code for more utility functions.
+See the `beancount.parser.printer` module source code for more utility functions.

 Executing Plugins<a id="executing-plugins"></a>
 -----------------------------------------------

-All that is required for the plug-in module to be found, is that it must be present in your PYTHONPATH environment variable (you need to make sure that the relevant \_\_init\_\_.py files exist for import).
+All that is required for the plug-in module to be found, is that it must be present in your `PYTHONPATH` environment variable (you need to make sure that the relevant `__init__.py` files exist for import).
 It can live in your own code: you don’t have to modify Beancount itself.

 There is also an option, which can be added to your beancount file:

     option "insert_pythonpath" "True"

-This will add the folder which contains the beancount file to the PYTHONPATH.
+This will add the folder which contains the beancount file to the `PYTHONPATH`.
 The result is that you can place the plugins along the beancount file and have them execute when you use this file.

 Here is a brief example, using the wash\_sales.py plugin we wrote above.
 Your beancount file would include the following lines: